Whipps Cross University Hospital: Radio

-The hospital has its own radio service; Whipps Cross Hospital Radio (WXHR), a registered charity founded in 1969 by the Walthamstow Lions Club to provide entertainment and information to the patients and staff.
+The hospital had its own radio service; Whipps Cross Hospital Radio (WXHR), a registered charity founded in 1969 by the Walthamstow Lions Club to provide entertainment and information to the patients and staff.

 In 2014, Whipps Cross Hospital Radio became the second most used entertainment channel at Whipps Cross Hospital.
 And was fourth most listened to hospital radio service in the UK, on figures released by Hospedia, the patient entertainment system provider.

 The final live broadcast from Whipps Cross Hospital Radio took place in September 2022, with the service due to close completely at the end of 2022.
 Station Manager Phil Hughes told East London Radio why it was closing.

 In December 2022, Bedrock Radio replaced Whipps Cross Hospital Radio.
 Bedrock Radio is a registered charity providing a hospital radio services across East London & South Essex.

 Transport

-The closest stations are Leytonstone tube station on the London Underground's Central line and Wood Street railway station and Leyton Midland Road on London Overgrounds' Chingford branch line and Gospel Oak to Barking line respectively.
+The closest stations are Leytonstone tube station on the London Underground's Central line and Wood Street railway station and Leyton Midland Road on London Overground's Weaver line and Suffragette line respectively.
 There are several buses that connect the hospital to Leytonstone station.

 Bus routes W12, W15, W19 and on Sundays 357 stop outside the hospital main entrance.
-All these services provide a connection to Waltamstow Central Tube and Overgound Station.
+All these services provide a connection to Walthamstow Central Tube and Overground Station.
 Additionally, W15 and W19 serve Leytonstone Tube Station for the Central line.